solodev/cloud-documentation/src/services/Service Overview/Update/index.md

 # Update

-Under the **Update** option you are able to manage service settings and delete the service.
+Under the **Update** option you can manage service settings and delete the service.

 <img src="../../../images/updateservice.jpg" alt="updateservice" style="width: 50%; display: block"></a>